danya201272/mini-5keys_2u-sayodevi-e/README.md

 4. Compile the project.
 5. Set the keyboard in bootloader mode (see below).
 6. Flash the project. (*Original firmware will be completed lost*)
-7. Device emulation F19-F15 keyboard
+7. Device emulate F19-F15 keyboard

 ## Setting up the Keyboard in Bootloader Mode